Vietnam Veterans Against the War: Dewey Canyon III – Washington, D.C., April 1971

 On April 21, more than 50 veterans marched to The Pentagon, attempting to surrender as war criminals.
 A Pentagon spokesman took their names and turned them away.
 Veterans continued to meet with and lobby their congressional representatives.
 Senator Ted Kennedy spent the day speaking with the veterans.
 The guerrilla theater re-enactments were moved to the steps of the Justice Department.
 Many veterans were prepared to be arrested for camping on the National Mall, but none were, as park police defied orders to make arrests.
-Headlines the following day read, "Vets Overrule Supreme Court."
+Headlines the following day read, "Vets Overrule Supreme Court".

 On April 22, a large group of veterans demonstrated on the steps of the Supreme Court, saying that the Supreme Court should have ruled on the constitutionality of the war.
 The veterans sang "God Bless America" and 110 were arrested for disturbing the peace, and were later released.
 John Kerry, as VVAW spokesman, testified against the war for two hours in front of the Senate Foreign Relations Committee before a packed room.
 The veterans lobbied all day on Capitol.
 A Washington District Court judge dissolved his injunction order, rebuking the Justice Department lawyers for requesting the court order and then not enforcing it.
 Veterans staged a candlelight march around the White House, while carrying a huge American flag upside down in the historic international signal of distress.

 On Friday, April 23, more than 800 veterans individually tossed their medals, ribbons, discharge papers, and other war mementos on the steps of the U.S. Capitol, rejecting the Vietnam War and the significance of those awards.
 Among those that threw medals were Sen. John Kerry.
-According to internal White House memos between John Dean and Charles Colson, they had no idea how to handle the discarded medals and finally passed them on to the Congressional Model of Honor Society.
+According to internal White House memos between John Dean and Charles Colson, they had no idea how to handle the discarded medals and finally passed them on to the Congressional Medal of Honor Society.
 Several hearings in Congress were held that week regarding atrocities committed in Vietnam and the U.S. media's inaccurate coverage of the war.
 There were also hearings on proposals to end the United States' participation in the war.
 The vets planted a tree on the mall as part of a ceremony symbolizing the veterans' wish to preserve life and the environment.

 Senators George McGovern and Mark Hatfield helped arrange at least $50,000 in fundraising for Dewey Canyon III.
 The VVAW paid $94,000 to advertise this event in the April 11, 1971 New York Times.